Zeyu-Li/Unity-Tutorial-3D/README.md

   * soft shadows - blurred shadow
   * hard shadows - very rough edged shadows

 Some other light options include an ambient light that lunates everything.
-This can be changed this in the Window -> Rendering -> Lighting Settings.
-From there, there are many options can you can play with.
+This can be changed in the Window -> Rendering -> Lighting Settings.
+From there, there are many options can play with.
 Also in the options is to add atmospheric fog.

-Another important things about lighting is bake lighting.
+Another important thing about lighting is bake lighting.
 Baking is a way to save space by "baking" or pre-mapping the lighting in the texture map so lighting does not need to be calculated again in real time.
 This may be something you would want to look into if you have problems with framerate, or just want to speed/smooth out the game.